benhoyt/cdnupload/README.rst

 Introduction
 ============

-cdnupload uploads your website’s static files to a CDN with a content-based hash in the filename, giving great caching while avoiding versioning issues. cdnupload is written and maintained by Ben Hoyt: a `software developer <http://benhoyt.com/cv/>`_ and `Python contributor <http://benhoyt.com/writings/scandir/>`_ based just outside New York City.
+cdnupload uploads your website’s static files to a CDN with a content-based hash in the filename, giving great caching while avoiding versioning issues.

 How it works